♫ Listening to: The Girl Doesn't Get It by Belle & Sebastian ♫

 Save time by buying pre-made vegan bows.

-- Bow: 6 dandies marshmallows & pink or red vegan food coloring (or sub vegan store-bought bows)
+- Bow: 6 dandies marshmallows wilton pink gel color (or sub vegan store-bought bows)

 Vegan Mini Wreath Cake Decorations Directions